DEFRA/future-flood-forecasting-web-portal-importer/README.md

 * Install node modules
 * Install function extensions
 * Deploy the function to the function app

+## Running The Function

+Messages placed on the storage queue **must** contain only the ID of the location for which data is to be imported.

 ## Contributing to this project